giaccone/SpicePy/README.md

 Finally, SpicePy should work also with earlier version of Python (but **not** Python 2), numpy, scipy and matplotlib.

+Last but not least, as many other Python tools a convenient method to handle SpicePy is `iPython`, a powerful interactive Python shell where Python can be used interactively.

 # Feature (and changelog)

 ## October 2, 2017